Patrick Cutrone

-Patrick Cutrone (/it/; born 3 January 1998) is an Italian professional footballer who plays as a striker for club Parma, on loan from Como.
+Patrick Cutrone (/it/; born 3 January 1998) is an Italian professional footballer who plays as a striker for club Monza.

 Club career

 AC Milan

 Cutrone was born in Como and began to play football at a young age.
 In 2005, the 7-year old Cutrone started his youth career at the local team GS Parediense.
 In the summer of 2007, he had trials at Internazionale, Monza, and AC Milan.
 On 29 June 2007 he officially joined AC Milan's academy, where he spent the following ten years, playing through the different age groups up to the Primavera (under-19) team.
 In March 2015, Cutrone signed his first professional contract with Milan, effective from 1 July 2015 until 30 June 2018.

 Cutrone received his first ever call-up to the senior team for a home game against Pescara played on 30 October 2016; he was an unused substitute.
 In January 2017, Cutrone was promoted to Milan's first team.
 On 21 May 2017, he made his senior debut in the 3–0 Serie A home win against Bologna, coming on as a substitute for Gerard Deulofeu at the 85th minute.

 In the summer of 2017, Cutrone signed a contract extension until 30 June 2021, while Milan's Chinese-led board of directors spent over €200 million on transfers, acquiring a total of 11 new players, two of which were strikers André Silva and Nikola Kalinić.
 Initially, in order to increase his playing time, Cutrone had been persuaded to join one of the lower-ranking Serie A clubs yet refused.

 On 27 July 2017, he was featured in the starting line-up for the first time in a 1–0 away victory over Romanian side Universitatea Craiova in the 2017–18 Europa League qualification.
 On 3 August, he scored his first goal for Milan in the return match of the same tie, which finished 2–0 for his team.
 On 20 August, he scored his first Serie A goal in a 0–3 Serie A away win against Crotone.
 On 24 August, he scored the only goal in a 1–0 away victory over Shkëndija in Europa League playoffs, and on 28 September, he scored a last-minute winning goal against Rijeka in the group stage to win the match 3–2 for Milan.
 Coming on as a substitute in the Coppa Italia match against local rivals, Internazionale, Cutrone scored the winner and his first goal in the Derby della Madonnina.